Brictone/BareBonesUE/README.md

-# UEBareBones
+# BareBonesUE
-Just the Bare Bones for a project.
+Just the Bare Bones for an Unreal Engine project.
 Includes Pawn, and player controller, simple environement and light.
 Lets see how small UE can get.